XiaoliangJiang/Final-Project/README.md

 List and describe your simulation's variables of uncertainty (where you're using pseudo-random number generation).
 For each such variable, how did you decide the range and probability distribution to use?
 Do you think it's a good representation of reality?

 ## Hypothesis or hypotheses before running the simulation:
+#### Analytical variables: Strategies, Goals and Bets
+Suppose every gamblers carry the same balances before starting games, and the casino's balance is unlimited.
+Gamblers would have different strategies, goals, or bets.

+On our analytical stage, we want to exam the outcome with two of them as controls, and the rest one as test, and making plots accordingly.
+Plots will include but not limit to:

+1) average time till a gambler reach its goal (earn 10%, earn 20%, etc.);

+2) average time til dead (lose all its balance to the casino);

+3) average balance after n rounds of game (0 <n <= 5000)

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)